 Who are my Legislators?

-This page provided by the Legislature has very useful information.
+This page provided by the Legislature has handy information.

 This online booklet also has much contact information.

-Click here to see a list of all current legislators and their office phone numbers.
+Click here for a list of all current legislators and their office phone numbers.

-At one time, there existed one single email address that could be used to send an email to all legislators “in one fell swoop.”
+At one time, one single email address could be used to email all legislators “in one fell swoop.”
 But legislators were inundated with emails from Alaskans who wanted a say in state policy—you can imagine they made that email address disappear quickly.

 To email one single legislator, use this simple formula: